Nivea SunSlide

 Kids do not resist sunscreen because they hate protection.
 They resist because applying it interrupts fun.

 SunSlide is a behavioral design solution.
+By behavioral design, I mean shaping the environment so the desired action happens as the default.
 It makes the protected action the entertaining action.

 What gets built